 2. Wash/wipe away any dirt.

-4. With a knife and vegetable peeler, remove the outer skin, both front and back.
-If you have large leaves, it may be helpful to cut them into smaller pieces before peeling.
+4. Remove the outer skin, both front and back, with a knife and vegetable peeler.
+If you have large leaves, cutting them into smaller pieces before peeling may be helpful.

-If you are planning to store the aloe vera gel for over a month, mix gel with a natural preservative.
+If you plan to store the aloe vera gel for over a month, mix the gel with a natural preservative.
 Blend 500mg of powdered Vitamin C for every 1/4 cup of gel you make.

-Apply the aloe vera gel to sunburn or other minor surface burns or itches.
-Aloe vera can also be used as a skin moisturizer or an ingredient in homemade body products, such as the hand sanitiser.
-Check out the recipe.
+Apply the aloe vera gel to sunburn or minor surface burns or itches.
+Aloe vera can also be used as a skin moisturiser or an ingredient in homemade body products, such as hand sanitiser.